mattliu-mygit/Otter/README.md

 The user can run Otter in the following way, with optional flags.

+1. dune build
-dune exec -- lib/otter.exe /file_path/file.ml
+2. dune exec -- lib/otter.exe [/file_path/file.ml] [flags]

+Flags
+- --indent-size: The number of spaces to indent each line of code.
+Default is 2.
+- --column-width: The maximum number of characters per line.
+Default is 80.

---indent-size 3 --column-width 20
+Example call: dune exec -- lib/otter.exe /file_path/file.ml --indent-size 3 --column-width 20

+Testing:
+- dune test